Wall Street drifts as tech stocks climb and oil prices sink

 The Hang Seng in Hong Kong jumped 1.9%, and Tokyo’s Nikkei 225 fell 0.7% for two of the world’s bigger moves.

-Oil prices slumped close to 3%.
+Oil prices slumped more than 3%.
 Analysts said reports that oil-producing nations in the OPEC+ group might raise their production limits next month added to the notion that too much supply is washing around the world

 Gold topped $3,850 per ounce to continue its record-breaking run amid expectations for cuts to interest rates by the Fed and worries about potentially high inflation and the mountains of debt that governments worldwide are carrying.